freeradical13/freeradical13.github.io/index.md

 The [lowest recorded surface temperature][temperature comparison] on Earth is 184K / -89.2°C / -128.6°F, the highest
 331K / 58°C / 136.4°F, and the average 288K / 15°C / 59°F.

+If two objects touch with a path permeable to heat, then, all else being equal, the hotter object heats the cooler object through [thermal conduction][] (and [thermal convection][] in the case of fluids and gases) until they reach [thermal equilibrium][].
+All matter not at absolute zero also emits some of its energy as heat through [thermal radiation][].

 # Atoms